-In light of the closure of the (grand)parental sponsorship, Citizenship and Immigration Canada has come up with the viable alternative of the Super Visa.
-Now, parents and grandparents of Canadian citizens and permanent residents may be eligible to apply for this visa to facilitate long term entry abilities in Canada.
-Though this visa does not result in permanent resident status it is valid for up to 10 years and will let you visit your family in Canada for up to two years without renewing your status.
+In light of the closure of the (grand)parental sponsorship, Citizenship and Immigration Canada has come up with a viable alternative to the Super Visa.
+Now, parents and grandparents of Canadian citizens and permanent residents may be eligible to apply for this visa to facilitate long-term entry abilities in Canada.
+Though this visa does not result in permanent resident status, it is valid for up to 10 years and will let you visit your family in Canada for up to two years without renewing your status.

-An applicant is eligible for a Super Visa if the applicant has:
+An applicant is eligible for a Super Visa if the applicant has the following:

 - provided proof of the parent or grandparent relationship to the Canadian citizen or permanent resident